Salfetkk/splashes/README.md

 This is a splash file that you can freely use for your own purposes or add your own splash!

+# How to add splash?

+Just add new line to splash file and do pull request! 💻

 # Requirements for splash:

 1. Must end with an exclamation point ❗